 Small, isolated moments include: one image from (I think) Henry Levin’s Genghis Khan (1965) – or maybe it was J. Lee Thompson’s Taras Bulba (1962) – one that sticks out because there was a brief display of bare breasts (a boisterous bath scene) which caused a momentary shock of embarrassment because I was sitting there with my parents.
 There was the gruesome “steel mare” in Jack Cardiff’s The Long Ships (1964).
 Then there was the formative moment of watching Robert Day’s She (1965) with statuesque Ursula Andress as a cruelly dominant, sexually powerful anti-heroine (she was tossing slaves down a bottomless well).
 A few years later, I can remember seeing 2001: A Space Odyssey for the first time in St. John’s, Newfoundland, and a marathon afternoon of the first three James Bond movies with my friend from junior high, Don Sturge.
 (My first Bond, a few years earlier, was Thunderball in 1965, because it was the first which the British censors permitted kids to see.)

 But I don’t think I started taking movies seriously until the early ’70s.
 Perhaps it has something to do with the age at which I encountered them (and the fact that I’d just moved to a city for the first time, with access to many theatres), but the films that started to appear with the collapse of the studios and a consequent weakening of self-censorship became the ones that defined the possibilities of cinema for me.
-In retrospect, 1973 was a particularly important year because I can recall seeing in fairly quick succession Martin Scorsese’s Mean Streets, Terrence Malick’s Badlands and James William Guercio’s Electra Glide In Blue.
-All three (which remain particular favourites) are bleak visions of life on the edges of society, and all three are infused with an exciting energy which is only possible in the medium of film.
+In retrospect, 1973 was a particularly important year because I can recall seeing in fairly quick succession Martin Scorsese’s Mean Streets, Terrence Malick’s Badlands, Nicholas Roeg’s Don’t Look Now and James William Guercio’s Electra Glide In Blue.
+All four (which remain particular favourites) are bleak visions of life on the edges of society, and all four are infused with an exciting energy which is only possible in the medium of film.
 Light, sound, movement, music, the nuances of performance … all combine to evoke uniquely powerful emotional experiences.

 That period, my late teens and early twenties, was generally kind of dark – I was angry and depressed much of the time, and so perhaps particularly susceptible to those movies.
 The heroes usually died at the end and that played into my own sense of hopelessness: probably the first film to hit me that way was Easy Rider (1969).
 (I didn’t see Bonnie and Clyde or The Wild Bunch until years later, but they would have fit my mood perfectly.)
 Of course, I did still enjoy comedies (I couldn’t say how many times I went to see Monty Python and the Holy Grail ), but I was clearly drawn to movies which left me feeling emotionally battered.
 Altman was good at giving me those final kicks – from 1970 to ’74, one after the other he made Brewster McCloud, McCabe and Mrs Miller, Images, The Long Goodbye and Thieves Like Us – all death-haunted; in 1975 there was Arthur Penn’s brilliant and underrated Night Moves; and in 1971, Peckinpah’s Straw Dogs and Russell’s The Devils … I loved movies that fed my seemingly innate nihilism by emphasizing the pointless futility of existence.